Sonoran Desert Naturalist >>> Field Guide >>> Sonoran Desert Flora >>> Euphorbiaceae >>> Chamaesyce polycarpa

 Chamaesyce polycarpa

-RANGE: Common on rocky slopes, desert washes and in vacant city lots throughout the Sonoran Desert of Arizona and ranging into adjacent states.
+RANGE: Common on rocky slopes, desert washes and at roadsides throughout the Sonoran Desert of Arizona and ranging into adjacent states.

-FLOWERS: Minute flowers borne in groups within an a minute involucre.
-What appears to be petals are actually petal-like glands borne on the rim of the involucre.
-Populations with slightly larger, more showy inflorescences are common.
+FLOWERS: Minute flowers, usually one pistilate and many staminate, borne in groups within an a minute involucre.
+What appears to be white petals are actually petal-like appendages borne upon reddish glands on the rim of the involucre.
+The involucres, cup-like structures, occur mostly at branch ends and from leaf axils.
+Populations with larger, more showy inflorescences are common.
 These plants bloom nearly year round.

 UNARMED: No thorns, but the milky sap can be a skin or eye irritant.

-FRUIT: Very small capsules, ca. 1 mm, are three-parted and each contains usu. three seeds.
+FRUIT: Very small capsules, ca. 1 mm, are three-parted and each contains usually three seeds.
 These seeds inside require high magnification to see their smooth surface.

 Euphorbiaceae -- Spurge Family